 But there’s a section of our favorite metropark that’s located next to a gun club, and when we go there to enjoy nature, we’re also bombarded by the sudden and loud sounds of frequent gunshots.
-Despite knowing that there’s a fence between us and the guns, and that they’re shooting at targets and not at us walking in the woods, I find myself tensing up at every shot, waiting for the bullet to hit me.
+Despite knowing that there’s a fence between us and the guns, and that they’re shooting at targets and not at us walking in the woods, I find myself tensing up at every shot.
 Not a very pleasant place to bird.
 And that gun club is the reason we avoided this part of the park for years.

 But as I got more into birding and wanted to find more birds, I finally forced myself to “get over it” and go there occasionally.
 After all, there’s a way cool Osprey nest on the cell tower there, and now there’s also a Bald Eagle nest there too.
 (I wrote about the “secret” Bald Eagle nest a couple posts back, but since then the park has put up signs about it so it’s no longer secret.
 They’ve also blocked off parts of the trail to protect the birds.)

 Anyway, here’s the conversation I had yesterday with a stranger I met on the trail right beside the gun club fence.
 We said hello and then this:

 Him: I’m going out to see the eagles…there’s supposed to be a nest out here somewhere.

 Him: I’m out here all the time and I didn’t even know about it.
 I’m a club member next door (indicates the gun club on the adjacent property).